folio-org/docs/content/en/docs/Settings/Settings_calendar/settings_calendar.md

 ## Duplicating an existing calendar

-Instead of creating a service point calendar from scratch, you may want to duplicate an existing calendar and modify
+Instead of creating a service point calendar from scratch, you may want to duplicate an existing calendar and modify it instead.

+To duplicate a calendar:
+1. In **All calendars**, click the calendar you wish to duplicate.
+2. Click **Actions \> Duplicate**.

+This will open a copy of that calendar for you to edit and then save.
+Note that you can save two calendars with the same name, but it is recommended that you use different names to reduce errors.

 ## Adding exceptions to a calendar